Success! this Exam Successfully Added.

 PWD 10 years

-Widows, divorced women and women legally separated from their husbands who have not remarried Age relaxation up to 35 years for General/Economically Weaker Section candidates, 38 years for OBC candidates and 40 years for SC/ST candidates.
+Widows, divorced women and women legally separated from their husbands who have not remarried Age relaxation up to 35 years for General/EWS, 38 years for OBC, and 40 years for SC/ST candidates.

 IBPS Clerk Education Qualification